 14. Leave teasing notes around the house to create an atmosphere of anticipation.

 15. Using plastic cups, create your own miniature golf course by placing the cups in different locations around the house and have fun creatively playing the game together

 16. Get up one morning and head out in the car together without planning one single thing

 17. When you’re the one who’s correct during a discussion, give your spouse a kiss.
 Focus on your love rather than who’s right

 18. Send your wife a compliment through one of her friends or colleagues

 19. Go swimming (or skinny dipping) in the middle of the night (not recommended for a Dunedin winter!)

-20. Rewrite a love long that is popular and personalize the lyrics to your relationship.
+20. Rewrite a love song that is popular and personalise the lyrics to your relationship.

 21. Create a series of thank-you notes.
 Send one a day for as many days as you can think of something to thank your mate for.
 Some things to be thankful for are: his or her character, things he or she has done for you, his or her commitment to you.
 One line on a card day after day will make a big impact.

 22. Make his or her favourite meal.
 Add a white linen tablecloth, candlelight, flowers, and music.
 You might even wear a waiter or waitress outfit — then ask for a tip with a wink and a smile.

 23. Have an old-fashioned evening.
 Send a formal invitation, come to the door with flowers and chocolates, open doors for her, and perhaps find a nostalgic place to go on a date.
 Find a Lover’s Lane where you can park, “look at the moon,” and steam up the car windows a bit.
 Give her a kiss under the light at the door at the end of the evening.

 24. Kidnap your spouse from work or some other responsibility—like in the middle of mowing the lawn—blindfold him or her, and then take him or her to a romantic rendezvous.